rmuif/web/README.md

 ## Contributing

 All contributions to the project are welcome.
 Before submitting an issue or a pull request, read the [Contribution Guidelines](CONTRIBUTING.md).
-Failing to follow the guidelines might result in deprioritization or dismissal of your request.
+Failing to follow the guidelines might result in deprioritization or dismissal.

-## Security

-Our pledge of security is documented in the [Security Policy](SECURITY.md).

 ## Attribution